The top 6 use cases for a data fabric architecture 6 key components of a successful data strategy

 Data modeling can also help establish common data definitions and internal data standards, often in connection with data governance programs.
 In addition, it plays a big role in data architecture processes that document data assets, map how data moves through IT systems and create a conceptual data management framework.
 Data models are a key data architecture component, along with data flow diagrams, architectural blueprints, a unified data vocabulary and other artifacts.

 Traditionally, data models have been built by data modelers, data architects and other data management professionals with input from business analysts, executives and users.
-But data modeling is also now an important skill for data scientists and analysts involved in developing business intelligence applications and more complex data science and advanced analytics ones.
+But data modeling is also now an important skill for data scientists and analysts involved in developing business intelligence (BI) applications and more complex data science and advanced analytics.

 What are the different types of data models?

-Data modelers use three types of models to separately represent business concepts and workflows, relevant data entities and their attributes and relationships, and technical structures for managing the data.
+Data modelers use three types of models to separately represent business concepts and workflows; relevant data entities, their attributes and relationships; and technical structures for managing the data.
 The models typically are created in a progression as organizations plan new applications and databases.
 These are the different types of data models and what they include:

 1. Conceptual data model.
-This is a high-level visualization of the business or analytics processes that a system will support.
+This is a high-level visualization of the business or analytics processes that a system supports.
 It maps out the kinds of data that are needed, how different business entities interrelate and associated business rules.
-Business executives are the main audience for conceptual data models, to help them see how a system will work and ensure that it meets business needs.
-Conceptual models aren't tied to specific database or application technologies.
+Business executives are the main audience for conceptual data models, which help them see how a system works and ensure that it meets business needs.
+Conceptual models aren't tied to specific databases or application technologies.

 2. Logical data model.
-Once a conceptual data model is finished, it can be used to create a less-abstract logical one.
+Once a conceptual data model is finished, it can be used to create a less abstract logical one.
 Logical data models show how data entities are related and describe the data from a technical perspective.
 For example, they define data structures and provide details on attributes, keys, data types and other characteristics.
-The technical side of an organization uses logical models to help understand required application and database designs.
-But like conceptual models, they aren't connected to a particular technology platform.
+Logical data models are used in specific projects, as they create a technical plot of data structures and rules.

 3. Physical data model.
 A logical model serves as the basis for the creation of a physical data model.
+It describes how data is stored in a physical database.
 Physical models are specific to the database management system (DBMS) or application software that will be implemented.
-They define the structures that the database or a file system will use to store and manage the data.
+They define the structures that the database or a file system use to store and manage the data.
 That includes tables, columns, fields, indexes, constraints, triggers and other DBMS elements.
-Database designers use physical data models to create designs and generate schema for databases.
+Database designers use physical data sources to create designs and generate schema for databases.

 These three types of data models fit together as part of the overall modeling process.